fake-industries/fuzzball/README.md

 # fuzzball
 FuzzBall - Fuzzy audio plugin

-Simple VST plugin based on https://github.com/RustAudio/vst-rs/ examples.
+VST plugin with Fuzz effect.
+Fuzz effect can be controlled with 3 controllers.

 ## Build